ayusek/ada-compiler/3addrcode/readme.txt

 Procedures and Functions :
-I have only defined procedures, support to functions is not yet handled. expressions are only allowed for in parameters
+I have only defined procedures, support to functions is not yet handled.
+Expressions are only allowed for in parameters
 Write now, I have handled only in and out variables, so procedure variables are used only to transfer values only.
-I have not yet put any constraints on their assignments Right now, I have also not handles the default value assignment to procedures.
-This is to be done in p_comp_assoc
+I have not yet put any constraints on their assignments Right now, I have also not handled the default value assignment to procedures.
+This is to be done in p_comp_assoc Also, the offset in each procedure is a local offset in its activation record.

 Arrays:
 I am assuming an integral range only.
 No need to specify the type of range.